Employee Code of Conduct for Adult-Student Interactions

 - Becoming involved with a student so that a reasonable person may suspect inappropriate behavior.

 Santa Catalina prohibits all employees from engaging in sexual relations with current students at any time.
 The school also prohibits employees from engaging in sexual relations with any former student under the age of 21.
-If at any time the school learns that a current employee is dating or having a sexual relationship with an alumna or alumnus under the age of 21 and/or within 90 days of the student’s departure from the school, that employee will be terminated.
+If at any time the school learns that a current employee is dating or having a sexual relationship with an alumna or alumnus under the age of 21, that employee will be terminated.
 In the event the alumna or alumnus is under the age of 18 or there is any suspicion that the employee engaged in misconduct with the alumna or alumnus when they were a student, Santa Catalina will report the conduct to the appropriate authorities.